 Choose a suggestion that fits and click on “Apply” to use it.

-The translation memory will only suggest translations matching the current locale codes.
+The translation memory will only suggest translations matching the current language codes (locales).

-Imagine you have three locales in your project:
+Imagine you have three languages in your project: